liquity/dev/README.md

 ### Liquidation

 When a trove is liquidated, 0.5% of its collateral is sent to the liquidator, along with the 10 LUSD reserved for gas compensation.
 Thus, a liquidator always receives `{10 LUSD + 0.5% collateral}` per trove that they liquidate.
 The collateral remainder of the trove is then either offset, redistributed or a combination of both, depending on the amount of LUSD in the Stability Pool.

-#### Edge case: Gas compensation in a partial liquidation in Recovery Mode

-A trove can be partially liquidated under specific conditions:

-- Recovery mode is active: TCR < 150%
-- 110% <= trove ICR < TCR
-- trove debt > LUSD in Stability Pool

-In this case, a partial offset occurs: the entire LUSD in the Stability Pool is offset with an equal amount of the trove's debt, which is only a fraction of its total debt.
-A corresponding fraction of the trove's collateral is liquidated (sent to the Stability Pool).

-The trove is left with some LUSD Debt and collateral remaining.

-For the purposes of a partial liquidation, only the amount (debt - 10) is considered.
-If the LUSD in the Stability Pool is >= (debt - 10), a full liquidation is performed.

-In a partial liquidation, the ETH gas compensation is 0.5% of the _collateral fraction_ that corresponds to the partial offset.

 ### Gas compensation and redemptions